HassanAhmed0723/React-Code-Smells-Dataset-Analysis/README.md

 # React-Code-Smells-Dataset-Analysis

 ## Overview
 This repository contains a React Component Smell Dataset that was gathered using two specific tools ReactSniffer and ReactRecon.
-ReactSniffer is a publicly tool while ReactRecon - A static tool for React Code Smell Detection was developed by me along with my associates as a part of our Final Year Project.
+ReactSniffer is a publicly available tool while ReactRecon - A static tool for React Code Smell Detection was developed by me along with my associates as a part of our Final Year Project.
 More than 200 benchmark React Code Repositories were analysed to gather this Dataset.

 ## Files
 1. **DatasetAnalysis.ipynb**: Jupyter Notebook containing Exploratory Data Analysis (EDA) on the dataset.